Is Kindle an ethical and sustainable brand?

 How can Kindle brand improve its Ethical Rating?

 The Good Shopping Guide score results from multiple ethical criteria, and Kindle’s score has been calculated from these criteria.
-To reach our minimum Ethical Benchmark and qualify for Ethical Accreditation, Kindle has some issues to resolve, including Political Donations and Animal Welfare.
+To reach our minimum Ethical Benchmark and qualify for Ethical Accreditation, Kindle has some issues to resolve, primarily its issues within the Human Rights and Other Criticisms categories.

 Why not look at The Good Shopping Guide’s Ethical Accreditation if you work for or with a PC, Laptop, or Tablet firm that wants to enhance its ethics and sustainability or that already has outstanding CSR or ESG initiatives?